Tajima Kokubun-ji: History

 The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and nunnery be established in every province, the kokubunji (国分寺).

 The Tajima Kokubun-ji is located in the Kokufu Plain formed by the Maruyama River in the southern part of Toyooka City.
 The current precincts overlap with the ruins of ancient provincial temple, and the ruins of Kokubun-niji provincial nunnery are located about one kilometer to the north.
 In addition, the Narafugamori site, which is presumed to be the remains of the provincial capital after the Heian period, is also located in the vicinity (the location of the capital before the Heian period is unknown).

 The precise date of the construction of the Tajima Kokubun-ji has not been confirmed from archaeological materials or literature, however, it is mentioned in an entry in the "Shoku Nihongi" dated 756, so it must have been built soon after Emperor Shōmu's proclamation of 741.
-Archaeologically, dendrochronology on wood found in a well on the site yielded a date of 763, and a wooden tablet found at the site estimated to date from 767 to 770 lists some of the temple's organization, staffing and structures, including a pagoda, which another wooden tablet lists as having been damaged by a lightning strike in 777.
+Archaeologically, dendrochronology on wood found in a well on the site yielded a date of 763, and a mokkan (wooden tablet) found at the site estimated to date from 767 to 770 lists some of the temple's organization, staffing and structures, including a pagoda, which another wooden tablet lists as having been damaged by a lightning strike in 777.
 The temple is listed in the Engishiki records of 927 as having a revenue of 20,000 bundles of rice.
-As with most of the kokubun-ji around the country, the temple fell into decline with the collapse of central government authority at the end of the Heian period, and its subsequent history becomes confused.
-Per a document dated 1285, it appears that the temple had become a shōen landed estate controlled by the "Hossoji clan", which received tax exemption from Northern Court Emperor Kōgon in 1338.
+As with most of the kokubun-ji around the country, the temple fell into decline with the collapse of the Ritsuryō system of central government authority at the end of the Heian period, and its subsequent history becomes confused.
+Per a document dated 1285, it appears that the temple had become a shōen landed estate controlled by the "Hosshō-ji clan", which received tax exemption from Northern Court Emperor Kōgon in 1338.
 It was the site of number of battles during the Nanboku-chō period and was often referred to as "Kokubunji Castle", although a temple also remained on the site, as other documents indicate that it became a subsidiary of Saidai-ji in Nara in 1381.
-In 1580, Toyotomi Hidenaga defeated Otsubo Matashiro during his conquest of Tajima Province, and the temple burned down during that struggle.
+In 1580, Toyotomi Hidenaga defeated Ōtsubo Matashirō during his conquest of Tajima Province, and the temple burned down during that struggle.
 It appears that the site remained in ruins until the temple was revived in 1759.
 In 1814, Ino Tadataka surveyed the area, leaving a record of the location of the temple's remains and that of the provincial nunnery.